Analysis

 Most of the data is never analysed.
 According to IDC, 90% of the data generated is never analysed.
 Thus, dark data is like a hidden iceberg.
 The tip of the iceberg is being analysed and used for decision-making.
 And the dark data is hidden beneath.

 Analysing this kind of data requires tools.
 Tools that can help us to process the data and present a meaningful analysis.
-The presentation of data can be in form of different charts figures and insights.
+The presentation of data can be in the form of different charts figures and insights.

 The business can derive benefits from the analysis of such data.
 Maybe geolocation data collected from a sale online can be used to offer specific discounts.
 Frequent buyers can be catered to with goodies.
 This can encourage more sales.
 Unless the data is not analysed we can’t make sense of it.